thoas/go-funk/README.rst

     }

-will always outperforms an implementation based on reflect_ in terms of speed and allocs because that the way of how it's implementated in the language.
+will always outperforms an implementation based on reflect_ in terms of speed and allocs because that the way of how it's implemented in the language.

 If you want a similarity gorm_ will always be slower than sqlx_ (which is very low level btw) and will uses more allocs.